 Can Flex offer a competitive solution to reduce my environmental impact?

-Additionally, we have developed our own proprietary CO2 measurement and analytics focused on repair and refurbishment activities, surfacing insights to make informed decisions on how to reach environmental targets through measurable and achievable goals.
+Additionally, we have developed our own proprietary CO2 measurement and analytics focused on repair and refurbishment activities, to make informed decisions on how to reach environmental targets through measurable and achievable goals.
 We believe our continuing investments in specialists and specialized tools to measure the CO2 impact of circular economy services and the impact of logistics can help enhance your company’s approach to contributing to a circular economy.

 Where can I find Flex’s diversity and inclusion data?